 Join a good class, read Threads magazine & Sew News, join a fabric guild of some kind.
 Practice with cheap fabric.
-Pajama shirt & elastic waist pants are great starter project out of inexpensive stuff.
+Pyjama shirt & elastic waist pants are great starter project out of inexpensive stuff.
 Leave difficult & expensive fabric for later!
 Get an alterations specialist do the buttonholes if yours are pathetic.
 This is a weak point on my machine, too but reading the manual & practice, practice practice sure help.

 My old pattern now includes more styles.
 Can I update it?

 Yes, for 3 styles only.
 If you have an old PV40, NY Swing, PV44 Quartet, or PV39 Treasure, send in instructions only.
 They will be exchanged for full instructions of PV41, PV26 or PV37.

 What fusible webbing do you use for applique?

 My favorite is Handler's Trans-Web but really, there are tons on the market.
 It has the slightest, supplest hand & is very easy to use.
 Buy more than you need of this & interfacings & get straight to projects next time without thinking about buying new interfacings.